andrealauria104/Martello_3D_human_epiblast/README.md

+TGF-beta dynamically controls epithelial identity in a 3D model of human epiblast (https://doi.org/10.1101/2023.12.07.570575)

-# Structure of the repository
+## Structure of the repository

 ```bash
 .
 ├── data